 What does the future hold for ALPR?

 Collecting license plate information that allows law enforcement to trace the movements of motorists raises the same privacy issues previously found in violation of the Fourth Amendment.
-It should not be long before the Oklahoma City ALPR system comes up against a similar challenge filed by a criminal defense attorney representing someone charged with a crime based on data collected by the system.
+It should not be long before the Oklahoma City ALPR system comes up against a similar challenge filed by an Oklahoma City criminal defense lawyer representing someone charged with a crime based on data collected by the system.

 Only time will tell how any such litigation will play out in state court and whether the issue will have to be appealed further in hopes that the law of the land is upheld.